 Adopting a hybrid cloud strategy is the next step in the journey for organizations looking to take advantage of modern cloud computing capabilities while continuing to manage their traditional assets.

-Of the 48% of IT leaders prioritizing the hybrid cloud, 9 out of 10 said they would prioritize an integrated hybrid cloud, with common management tools across both public and private cloud.
+Of the 50% of IT leaders prioritising the hybrid cloud, close to 8 in 10 said they would prioritize an integrated hybrid cloud, with common management tools across both public and private cloud.

-Andreas Hartl, General Manager, Cloud and Enterprise Division, Microsoft Asia Pacific said: “Hybrid cloud is a natural progression for all organisations in Asia Pacific, regardless of size, budgets to reach their digital ambitions.
+Sean Loiselle, Enterprise & Partner Group Director, Microsoft Thailand, said: “Hybrid cloud is a natural progression for all organisations in Asia Pacific, regardless of size, budgets to reach their digital ambitions.
 It’s a tough balancing act for IT to manage both current and future digital needs of the business.
 The cloud holds rich new applications which will enable better management tools, intelligent applications and advanced analytics to not just reduce cost and increase efficiency but to also innovate and enable faster time to market.
 As such, it can’t be ignored but it needs to be managed.”

-However, the study also showed that most IT leaders have traditional views of the cloud.
-While 80% said they would be comfortable hosting all their business applications on the public cloud in the future, more than half of respondents are only using it for basic applications such as email & customer facing online assets (websites).
-Only 35% of respondents are using the cloud for application development and operations.
+However, the study also showed that most IT leaders in Thailand have traditional views of the cloud.
+While 89% said they would be comfortable hosting all their business applications on the public cloud in the future, close to half of respondents are only using it for basic applications such as email & customer facing online assets (websites).
+Only 29% of respondents are using the cloud for application development and operations.